cypherab01/MeroJob-Alert/README.md

 ## **Running a Scrapy Spider**

-To run a spider from any project, navigate to the respective project folder and use:
+To run a spider from any project, use:

 ```bash
 scrapy runspider projects/[projectname]/spiders/[filename].py -O projects/merojob/output/output.json